Virginia Veteran Benefits

-In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.
-The following are the Virginia veterans’ benefits programs for education in 2018.
+In addition to federal programs such as the GI Bill, there are Virginia veteran benefits programs to assist veterans in the Commonwealth of Virginia.

 Virginia Military Survivors and Dependents Education Program